Melanin08/da6401_assignment_2/README.md

-# 🚀 DA6401 Assignment 2 – Complete Visual Perception Pipeline
+# 🚀 DA6401 Assignment 2 – Building a Complete Visual Perception Pipeline

 ---

-## 📌 Project Overview
+## Project Overview

 This project implements a complete multi-task visual perception pipeline using the Oxford-IIIT Pet Dataset.
 The system is designed to perform three core computer vision tasks: